Adoption leave and pay

 - whether either party needs to communicate important information to the other, eg changes in the workplace that might affect the employee on their return

 What amount of contact is reasonable depends on the employee and whether they prefer to have frequent or minimal contact with you and the workplace issues to be discussed.
-You should discuss this with your employee before the Statutory Adoption Pay begins, as part of your planning for Statutory Adoption Leave.
+You should discuss this with your employee before the Statutory Adoption Leave period begins, as part of your planning for the employee's Statutory Adoption Leave.

 Remember that you must keep an employee informed of promotion opportunities and other information relating to their job that they would normally be made aware of if they were at work, eg redundancy situations.